nateaff/Rtutorials/docs/tut1.md

 Under *Tools*->*Global Options* unselect the options: "Always save history", and "Restore .RData into workplace at startup".

-These settings will let you start a new R session without data and variables saved from a previoussession loaded into the global environment.
+These settings will let you start a new R session without data and variables saved from a previous session loaded into the global environment.

 *Useful shortcuts*